reinert/requestor/README.md

     // Deletes the object associated with this key if it owns such record.
     // This method affects only the local store.
 (It's never delegated to the upstream stores)
+    // Returns the data that was removed or `null` if there was no data associated with the given key.
     // Fires the onRemoved event.
     Data remove(String key);

+    // Refreshes the data saved with this key extending its valid time for the given TTL.
+    // It affects only the local store, i.e., it's not residually executed in the upstream stores.
+    // Returns the data that was refreshed or `null` if there was no data associated with the given key.
+    Data refresh(String key, long ttlMillis);

+    // Refreshes the data saved with this key extending its valid time for its original TTL.
+    Data refresh(String key);

     // Clears all data owned by this Store. void clear();

+    // Clears all data owned by this Store.
+    // If you don't want the onRemoved handlers to be triggered then set fireRemovedEvent to false. void clear(boolean fireRemovedEvent);

     // Registers a handler to be executed AFTER a new data is SAVED into the local store.
     Store onSaved(String key, Handler handler);